grafana/grafana/docs/sources/explore/index.md

 ##### Trace to logs

-> This feature is only available in Grafana 7.4 and above.
+> This feature is only available in Grafana 7.4+.

-Trace to logs let's you navigate from a trace span to the selected data source's log.
+Trace to logs allows you to navigate from a trace span to the selected data source's log.

-## Navigating between Explore and a dashboard
+## Navigate between Explore and a dashboard

-To help accelerate workflows that involve regularly switching from Explore to a dashboard and vice-versa, we've added the ability to return to the origin dashboard after navigating to Explore from the panel's dropdown.
+To help accelerate workflows that involve regularly switching from Explore to a dashboard and vice-versa, we've added the ability to return to the origin dashboard. after navigating to Explore from the panel's dropdown.

 {{< docs-imagebox img="/img/docs/v64/panel_dropdown.png" class="docs-image--no-shadow" caption="Screenshot of the panel dropdown" >}}